AlphaGit/alphas-manifesto-blog/_posts/2015-08-02-mooc-android-dev-part-1.md

 If you're really curious about what Android development is or how it works, this course is definitely for you.

-If you're interested in it, you can <a href="https://www.coursera.org/course/androidpart1">visit the Android Development Part 1 course</a>.
+If you're interested in it, you can [visit the Android Development Part 1 course](https://www.coursera.org/course/androidpart1).